satooshi/ContribHttpFoundationExtraBundle/README.md

 ### todo

+* avoid HTTP header conflict if it has already been set
 * add supecific file type annotation support (@Plain, @Csv, @Pdf, @Zip, and so on)
 * add rendering template functionality as the same as @Template
 * add DependencyInjection/Cofiguration to support default parameter configuration